 cwrightmills.org: website provided by Mills’ son and two daughters.

 Acknowledgement: The picture of C. Wright Mills in his study at home (circa 1959) was taken by Yaroslava Mills.
 It is reproduced here with the permission of the estate of C. W. Mills.
 All rights reserved.

-How to cite this piece: Smith, Mark K. (1999, 2009) ‘C. Wright Mills: power, craftsmanship, and personal troubles and private issues’ the encyclopaedia of informal education. [http://infed.org/mobi/c-wright-mills-power-craftsmanship-and-private-troubles-and-public-issues/.
+How to cite this piece: Smith, Mark K. (1999, 2009) ‘C. Wright Mills: power, craftsmanship, and personal troubles and private issues’ The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/c-wright-mills-power-craftsmanship-and-private-troubles-and-public-issues/.
 Retrieved: insert date].

 © Mark K. Smith 1999, 2009, 2019